-Sentinel has created the Sentinel CMS DataMart, containing 100% Medicare FFS administrative claims data housed in the Center for Medicare and Medicaid Services' CMS Virtual Research Data Center (VRDC).
+Sentinel has released the Sentinel CMS DataMart, compatible with SCDM v8.0.0, containing 100% Medicare FFS administrative claims data housed in the Center for Medicare and Medicaid Services' CMS Virtual Research Data Center (VRDC).
 Duke University Department of Population Health Sciences (DPHS) serves as the Sentinel Data Partner in accessing the source data in the VRDC, transforming it into a Sentinel Common Data Model (SCDM) compliant database, executing queries, and returning results to the Sentinel Operations Center (SOC).
 There are three components made available to the public: (1) Program Specifications; (2) Code pack; and (3) User Guide.

 - Medicare FFS Source Data: This section describes the content, structure, and update schedule of the 100% Medicare FFS data stored in the VRDC

 - VRDC Environment: This section describes the relevant particulars of the VRDC computing environment

 - ETL Specifications: This section describes the different types of information required before starting a new ETL and the different build types that need to be supported

 - Source Data Mapping: This section describes the table-specific and field-specific mappings necessary to transform the Medicare FFS data into SCDM-compliant intermediate tables

 - Final Production Tables: This section describes the process of combining intermediate tables to create the final tables that will be used in production

 Except as related to implementation within the Medicare FFS data, the specification document does not otherwise discuss the rationale or content of the SCDM.